 The great thing about looking for non-alcoholic punches is that most mocktail recipes can easily be converted into a punch.
-Simply increase the ingredients in equal proportions and you have transformed a good drink into a great punch that everyone can enjoy.Continue to 9 of 9 below.
+Simply increase the ingredients in equal proportions and you have transformed a good drink into a great punch that everyone can enjoy.
+Some family-friendly options are:

 How Much Punch Will You Need?

 It is always difficult to estimate how much punch you will need for a party.
 Small affairs with just a few people can be covered with just a pitcher or two.
 Larger parties will need some planning.